DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Data Details

 \subsection{Pretraining Dataset Description}

 The following datasets were utilized for the pretraining of our DIVER models.
-The total pretraining time for the DIVER$_\text{{I}}$ dataset is 5,310 hours, and for the DIVER$_{\text{IE}}$ dataset, it is 59,613 hours.
+The total pretraining time is 5,310 hours.

-\begin{itemize} \item \textbf{AJILE12 (Anootated Joints in Long-term Electrocorticography)}~\citep{peterson2022ajile12}: An ECoG dataset from 12 epilepsy patients, recorded semi-continuously over 55 days.
-Signals were collected from $\geq$ 64 electrodes at 1 kHz sampling rate and paired with synchronized video-vased 3D human pose estimation and annotated wrist-movement events. \item \textbf{Self-collected iEEG dataset}: An intracranial EEG dataset from 25 drug-resistant epilepsy patients ($\sim$7 days, $\sim$168 h per subject) with long-term ECoG and sEEG recordings (mean 56.4~$\pm$~3.38 channels, sampled at 2 kHz) during naturalistic hospital behaviors. \item \textbf{TUEG (Temple University Hospital EEG Corpus)}~\citep{obeid2016tueg}: A large-scale clinical EEG dataset comprising 16,986 recording sessions from 10,874 subjects with heterogeneous diagnoses.
-EEG signals were recorded using 20–31+ channels, predominanty at sampling rate between 250–512 Hz, and are linked with de-identified clinical reports. \item \textbf{HBN-EEG (Healthy Brain Network)}~\citep{shirazi2024hbn}: An developmental EEG dataset from 2,782 participants aged 5–21.
-Each participant underwent approximately 60 minutes of high-density (128-channel) EEG and eye-tracking recordings across six distinct tasks, including resting-state and movie watching. \item \textbf{NCHSDB (Nationwide Children's Hospital Sleep DataBank)}~\citep{lee2022nsrr}: An pediatric sleep EEG dataset of 3,673 patients.
-Each record includes 8–12 hours of EEG data (26–29 channels, sampled at 256–512 Hz) manually scored for sleep stages and events.
-While the dataset contains multimodal PSG signals (EOG, EMG, ECG, respiration, etc.), we used only the EEG channels. \item \textbf{PEERS (Penn Electrophysiology of Encoding and Retrieval Study)}~\citep{peers}: An EEG dataset from 364 subjects who participated in multiple sessions of free recall, recognitionm and distractor tasks.
-EEG signals were recorded with 125 channels at 500 Hz sampling rate. \end{itemize}
+\begin{itemize} \item \textbf{AJILE12 (Annotated Joints in Long-term Electrocorticography)}~\citep{peterson2022ajile12}: An ECoG dataset from 12 epilepsy patients, recorded semi-continuously over 55 days.
+Signals were collected from $\geq$ 64 electrodes at 1 kHz sampling rate and paired with synchronized video-based 3D human pose estimation and annotated wrist-movement events. \item \textbf{Self-collected iEEG dataset}: An intracranial EEG dataset from 25 drug-resistant epilepsy patients ($\sim$7 days, $\sim$168 h per subject) with long-term ECoG and sEEG recordings (mean 56.4~$\pm$~3.38 channels, sampled at 2 kHz) during naturalistic hospital behaviors. \end{itemize}